strawberry-graphql/strawberry/docs/general/subscriptions.md

 to learn more about why the newer protocol is preferred.

 Strawberry allows you to choose which protocols you want to accept.
-All integrations supporting subscriptions can be configured with a list of `protocols` to accept:
+All integrations supporting subscriptions can be configured with a list of `subscription_protocols` to accept.
+By default, all protocols are accepted.

 ##### AIOHTTP